Servostar/dhbw-abb-typst-template/src/conf.typ

       company: "ABB AG",
       supervisor: "Benny Goodman",
       matriculation-number: 123456789),
+    // information about thesis
     thesis: (
       title: "Unofficial ABB/DHBW Typst template",
-      subtitle: "for reports and thesises",
+      subtitle: "for reports and thesises",            // subtitle may be none
       submission-date: "23rd march 2020",
       timeframe: "1st january 2020 - 20th march 2020",
       kind: "T2000",
+      // translated version of abstract, only used in case language is not english
       summary: none,
       abstract: none,
       preface: none,